 Digital Marketing for Startups

-If you want to use the internet to generate revenues, you'll need a solid team of digital marketers on your team.
+If you want to use the internet to generate revenues, you'll need a startup marketing agency on your team.
 This includes coders, digital content producers and specialists in analytics and online advertising.

 If you aren't sure your product is worthy of the startup investment, you should begin with some pre-launch market tests.
 The broad term for this process is startup marketing, but as you'll see below, pre-launch market tests are far more specialized.